wp-plugins/3pagination/readme.txt

 == Installation ==

 <h4>Installation</h4>
-1. Upload `3pagination.php` to the `/wp-content/plugins/` directory OR choose Plugins->Add New and type "3pagination".
+1. Upload `3pagination.php` to the `/wp-content/plugins/` directory OR choose `Plugins->Add New` and type "3pagination".
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. Go to Tools->3pagination to set labels, placement and CSS.
+3. Go to `Tools->3pagination` to set labels, placement and CSS.
 4. Done!

 <h4>Implementation</h4>